oja25/oja25.github.io/aboutme.md

 ---

 Hello!
 I am an experienced research scientist and teacher.
-I work part-time in London School of Hygiene and Tropical Medicine's teaching team on the MSc in Infectious Disease by distance learning, and organise the module on Nutrition and Infection.
+I work part-time in London School of Hygiene and Tropical Medicine's teaching team on the MSc in Infectious Disease by distance learning, where I organise the module on Nutrition and Infection.
 I am currently deepening my knowledge of Data Science by completing an MSc in Health Data Science.

 ### Education
 - MSc, Health Data Science (Ongoing)